Metro Transit (Minnesota): Highway bus rapid transit

 The METRO Red Line is a bus rapid transit line providing connections between the Metro Blue Line at Mall of America and the southern suburb of Apple Valley.
 The line began service on June 22, 2013, operated by Minnesota Valley Transit Authority on behalf of the Metropolitan Council.
 On December 4, 2020, Metro Transit assumed all operations the Red Line.

 The METRO Orange Line operates along Interstate 35W from Downtown Minneapolis to the southern suburbs, terminating in Burnsville.
 Transit improvements in the corridor had been discussed for decades before bus rapid transit was chosen as the preferred mode.
 The line began operations on December 4, 2021.

 Bus rapid transit

 The METRO Gold Line is a bus rapid transit line that runs from Downtown Saint Paul to Woodbury.
 It's the first bus rapid transit line in the state to have dedicated lanes with 90% of the route traveling in these lanes.
 Operations began on March 22, 2025.
-The Gold Line will be extended to Minneapolis in 2027, replacing weekday 94 express bus service running down I-94 between Minneapolis and Saint Paul.
+The Gold Line will be extended to Minneapolis in 2027, replacing 94 express bus service running down I-94 between Minneapolis and Saint Paul.

 Transitway projects in development

-Metro Purple Line
+Metro Bronze Line

-The METRO Purple Line is a bus rapid transit line undergoing environmental analysis.
+The METRO Bronze Line, formerly the Purple Line, is a bus rapid transit line undergoing environmental analysis.
 The line will travel from downtown Saint Paul to White Bear Lake and 85-90% of the route will run on its own dedicated roads.
 The project would cost between $420-470 million and could open as soon as 2026.

-Arterial bus rapid transit

-The METRO E Line is a bus rapid transit route under construction for Hennepin Avenue.
-The route will run from the University of Minnesota through Downtown Minneapolis, Uptown Minneapolis, and Southwest Minneapolis to Southdale Center.
-Construction began in spring 2024, and the line is expected to open in December 2025.